guardian/price-migration-engine/README.md

 The price migration engine is an orchestration engine used to perform controlled price migrations.
 It currently consists in a collection of lambdas designed to work together as a state machine.

+For a general introduction to the priciples of price migrations, see [price migrations from first principles](docs/price-migrations-from-first-principles.md)

 To set up a new cohort of subscriptions for price rise, see [cohort setup](docs/cohort-setup.md).

 See readme for: